BestLoveForYou/AstralPathSQL/README.md

 # v1.110 series
  In this series, there have been a large range of changes, and other items except for the table class can still be supported downwards.
 This version has a high probability of bugs (because the engine has changed)
+ ## 1.115.20220805-NatusVincere
+ - Phase final version, expected after 1 month next update
+ - A " like " syntax to support searching
+ - Fixed bug of update
  ## 1.114.20220803
  - Add new multi-database function
  - Greatly improved performance